In this article you'll learn:

 - You need to check internally: reply with “Internal note”.
 Type your message, set the status to “Pass to…” and select a coworker.
 He or she will be notified of the internal message.
 The customer can’t see this message.

 - You need to check externally: send the question to “Third party”.
 Type your message, set the status to “Escalated to third party” and select a third party in the field next to “Customer”.
 This is not visible for the customer.

-Another useful tool in the ticketing system is creating tasks from tickets.
+Another useful tool in the shared inbox is creating tasks from tickets.
 Let’s say you can’t give an answer to a customer question immediately, or his problem takes some adaptations in the long run, then you can create a task from this ticket and assign it to yourself or a coworker.
 The task then contains a direct link to the ticket, so you always have access to the original question.
 You can create them by clicking the “+” symbol at the bottom of a ticket page.

 Third party forwarding

 If the question is out of reach for you and your colleagues, you can always choose to send the question to an third party.
 Same as for internal replies, the customer won’t see the communication between you and the third party.
 Activate this feature by:

-- Navigate to “Settings” and click on “Tickets”
+- Navigate to “Settings” and click on “Shared inbox”

 - Click on the slider next to “Enable third party ticket forwarding”